 - We do not own our space.
 Can we still participate in the program?

 Yes.
-Building ownership is not be a pre-condition for this specific program.
+Building ownership is not a pre-condition for this specific program.
 However, renters need to ensure that the building owner approves of changes planned.
 The landlord or building owner must acknowledge and sign the Terms and Conditions for your participation.

 - Are multi-unit residential buildings eligible?